LBBStudios/NegativeConverter/README.md

-# NegativeConverter
+# NegativeConverter 📷🎞️

 NegativeConverter is a Python program that converts a scan of a film negative to a positive image with some adjustable sliders.
-It uses OpenCV and NumPy libraries to process the scanned image and apply color correction, contrast enhancement, and cropping.
+It uses Tkinter and PIL to process the scanned image and apply color correction and contrast enhancement.
 NegativeConverter is licensed under AGPLv3.
-It is currently still WIP.
+It is currently still WIP!

 ## Installation